Kaifi1199/PRODIGY_CS_01/README.md

   ii.
 Decryption: Converts ciphertext back into plaintext by shifting each letter backward by the same number of places.

 2. Customizable Shift Values:
-  Users can specify a shift value ranging from 0 to 25.
+  Users can specify a shift value ranging from 0 and 25.
 This shift determines how many positions each letter in the message is shifted in the alphabet.

 3. User-Friendly Interface:
   Designed using Tkinter, the GUI includes input fields, buttons, and display areas to make it easy for users to interact with the application.